KeatonSpiller/Statistical-Learning/README.md

-Download the PowerPoint to see the analysis breakdown
+Download the PowerPoint to see the analysis breakdown.

 # Summary